What is a social impact internship?

 Other internship opportunities in Zambia

-Apart from our education focused internships in Livingstone, we also offer internships with an animal welfare charity that deals with stray or neglected dogs and cats that roam the streets in this town.
+Apart from our education-focused internships in Livingstone, we also offer internships with an animal welfare charity that deals with stray or neglected dogs and cats that roam the streets in this town.
 Within this small but dedicated nonprofit, you can focus on nonprofit management or fundraising and communications.

-Next steps to finding an internship in Zambia
+How to find an internship in Zambia?

 - Browse through all our internship opportunities in Zambia and find the program that suits you best.